CodelyTV/awesome-bash-challenges/01-data_management_in_bash/2-utilities/README.md

-# 🔥 Reto
+# 🔥 Challenge

-* Quedarnos sólo con los logs de los días 28 y 29 de junio
+* Filter the `_input.log` lines only keeping the ones from June 28th and 29th
-* Todos los datos separados por tabs
+* Replace the fields separator by tabs
-* La fecha con un formato: `29/Jun/2023 12:53`
+* Format the date to `29/Jun/2023 12:53`
-* El verbo HTTP sólo y en minúsculas
+* Modify the HTTP verb showing it in lowecase
-* El path en mayúsculas
+* Show the URL path in uppercase
-* Ordenado por fecha descendiente
+* Sort descendently by date